How To Recover a Chair Using Faux Fur Rugs (Hack)!

 The chair we started with

 I happened to have two of these accent chairs already, but this geometric design was not going to work in her room (and honestly they were not working anywhere else in my house either).
 This idea could still be a great money saver for you, even if you have to buy new chairs, since the price of these faux fur chairs is so high.
-I was able to find a number of this style of chair for well under $100 at stores like Ross or online at Wayfair.com for under $100 (this set of two chairs is $171.99, that’s $86 each) .
-That means that even if you bought two of these chairs new and put $25 into customizing it for your house, you could have a chair that is perfect for your decor for around $106 to $126 per chair (depending on materials, etc.) – which is still a great price (find more options on chairs that will work with this idea here).
+I was able to find a number of this style of chair for better prices at stores like Ross or online at Wayfair.com (this set of two chairs here) .
 If you already own a couple of chairs you are just wanting to give a new look too, then this idea can mean big savings for you.

 The two rugs we started with.
 We liked the comfort of this sheepskin style rug, but you could easily find a style that matches the inspiration chair instead

 We started by finding two small faux fur rugs (used the 2×3 size rugs to toss over our chairs).
-I grabbed mine at my local TJ Maxx for $19 each, but also saw some similar rugs at Ikea for $14.99 each here.
-Wayfair is another great spot to look for them (we found the 2×3 size faux fur rugs starting at $24.99 there).
+Good places to look for deals on these, include TJ Maxx, Wayfair and Ikea for example.
 We went with cream, but the faux fur rugs come in fun colors like pink, grey, blue and more these days too.

 The simplest way to do this chair recovering hack is to buy two of the small faux fur rugs, and simply to throw one rug over the top of the chair, and the second over the seat of the chair like shown above.
 One of my daughters has a Paris themed room, and so this is what we ultimately did for her room with the chairs, and she loves them.
 It made the chairs much more comfortable to sit on as well.
 We purchased rugs that had some rubber grip on the back to keep them from sliding on the floor, so they stay on the chair nicely from those grips, and we do not have to readjust them very often.